portellam/auto-xorg/README.md

 The given desktop (active GPUs are NVIDIA and AMD) has no issues and works as expected. however laptop has some.

-On the given Laptop, *lspci* parses Intel VGA driver "i915" (which is blacklisted and superseded by "modesetting").
+On the given Laptop, **lspci** parses Intel VGA driver **"i915"** (which is blacklisted and superseded by **"modesetting**").
 This driver mis-match causes Auto-Xorg to write an invalid Xorg configuration file.

+## To-Do
-In the future, I would like to create a specific, distro-independent function to check for if the more recent ("modesetting") driver is present, or not, and apply an Xorg file accordingly.
+In the future, I would like to create a specific, distro-independent function.
+The function will check for if the more recent Intel driver (**"modesetting"**) is present or not, and apply an Xorg file accordingly.